-- Pimento peppers are an excellent source of vitamin C, which is shown to be beneficial in boosting the strength of the system.
+- Pimento peppers are an excellent source of vitamin C, which is shown to be beneficial in boosting the strength of the immune system.

 - Pimento peppers’ high iron content may also explain why they work to alleviate restless leg syndrome.

-- The vitamin A in pimentos helps to promote skin health and cell growth by supporting production.
+- The vitamin A in pimentos helps to promote skin health and cell growth by supporting collagen production.